dannas/dannas.github.com/_posts/2020-04-25-ridl-rougue-in-flight-data-load.md

 be the cause since we're leaking from a load.

-In the third experiment, the victim thread writes four different values to four sequenctial cache lines, followed by an mfence.
+In the third experiment, the victim thread writes four different values to four sequential cache lines, followed by a `mfence`.

 ```
 while (true) {